Home / packaging / dieline

 Perforation Lines and Registration Marks

 Perforation lines define tear paths for features such as ventilation openings, peel strips, or tamper sections.
-Registration marks support alignment between printed artwork and cutting geometry by giving press operators precise visual targets.
-Keeping perforation and registration marks on separate non-printing layers prevents artifacts on the finished packaging.
+Registration marks are small alignment marks used by printers and die cutters to match the printed artwork with the cutting, folding, or scoring position.
+Keeping perforation lines and registration marks on separate non-printing layers prevents unwanted marks from appearing on the finished packaging.

 1. Shaping Structural Design